Everything you need to know about gin liqueur

 However, they’re also good when mixed with other drinks, making them especially perfect for cocktails.
 Give a Martini a fun twist by using some fruity gin liqueur, rustle up a rosy gin fizz by using a floral gin liqueur, or make Tom Collins sweeter than ever with some confectionery-themed gin liqueur.
 Thanks to gin liqueur’s low alcohol content, these cocktails won’t be too strong so you can enjoy a couple more than usual…

 To make it even more appealing, rustling up a gin liqueur hot chocolate is super straightforward.
-Simply add a shot of gin liqueur to your regular hot chocolate recipe (extra points if that includes whipped cream and marshmallows) and voilà – you have a delicious boozy drink.
+Simply add a shot of gin liqueur to your regular hot chocolate recipe (extra points if that includes whipped cream and marshmallows) and voilà – you have a delicious alcoholic drink.
 When it comes to choosing which hot chocolate to use, we recommend sticking to our simple Classic Hot Chocolate to allow the flavour of the gin liqueur to take centre stage.

 What flavours are the best?